hipe/tmx/lib/skylab/callback/doc/issues/019-storypoints.md

-• you can always clear the ivar and/or set it to whatever yourself. for each of the below 3 things, some clients will have set their own before they get here (e.g h.l table with it's experimental conduit / engine pattern omg)
+• you can always clear the ivar and/or set it to whatever yourself. for each of the below 3 things, some clients will have set their own before they get here (e.g h.l table with it's experimental shell / kernel pattern omg)

 ## :#storypoint-8